ModelEarth/community/README.md

 ### Google REST App

-1. Google Sheet Crowdsource Edito - A REST process allowing editors to return and update their own row contributions.
+1. Google Sheet Crowdsource Editor - A REST process allowing editors to return and update their own row contributions.

 1. Work with a [JAMstack Editor](https://headlesscms.org/) to edit CSV files directly on GitHub using social logins.